They Don’t Know What They’re Doing (Luke 23:18-43)

 Who do the people want to be hidden from?
 The one who sits on the throne, and from the wrath of the Lamb.
 Who is that?
 Jesus.
 Jesus points us to the uncomfortable truth that the fate of those who reject Jesus is to be pitied even more than the fate of Jesus as he goes to the cross.

 I don't think there's a person here who likes the idea of hell or judgment.
-It's important to note thought that hell is giving people the freedom to choose life apart from him.
+It's important to note though that hell is giving people the freedom to choose life apart from him.
 Jesus says, you can choose hell, but over my dead body.
 He does everything to give us a way out of hell if we'll take it.

 C.S.
 Lewis says: